 When it comes to Monsanto, there are millions of activists leading the grass roots effort against this company and the alleged poisoning it takes part in today.
 There are several substantiated complaints against Monsanto.
 Let’s explore a few.

-3 Ways Monsanto is Killing You
+3 Ways Monsanto Is Killing Us Off

-Small Farmers Being Sued
+1. Small Farmers Being Sued

 They are doing this in a couple of ways.
 First, there are the small farmlands being contaminated with pesticides Monsanto chooses to spray on their own crops in neighboring lands.
-Percy Schmeiser, a long time farmer from Canada is being sued by Monsanto after his own canola crops were contaminated by Monsanto’s use of their own Genetically Engineered Round-Up Ready Canola.
+Percy Schmeiser, a long-time farmer from Canada is being sued by Monsanto after his own canola crops were contaminated by Monsanto’s use of their own Genetically Engineered Round-Up Ready Canola.

 This chemical was spread to Schmeiser’s farmlands by pollen.
-This product supposedly increases production but is creating genetically engineered (also known as genetically altered or genetically modified) canola.
-A type of food product we should all stay away from eating.
+This product supposedly increases production but is creating genetically engineered (also known as genetically altered or genetically modified) canola — a type of food product we should all stay away from eating.
 Now Schmeiser’s previously healthy canola is a genetically modified product that Schmeiser wants no parts of.

 So why, you probably ask, is Monsanto suing Schmeiser?
 Greedy Monsanto wants him to pay for using the Round-Up Ready Canola product.
 That’s right, not only are Schmeiser’s crops contaminated now, he’s being asked to pay for the contamination.

 This is just one example of the hundreds of small American and Canadian farmers being sued by Monsanto for the contamination of their land.
 Land these farmers have spent years cultivating and farming.